Vshvalogan/SmartInsure/README.md

 Logo inspiration and design elements generated with Looka https://looka.com/

-- Assistance from LLM (ChatGPT) for:
+Assistance from LLM (ChatGPT) for:
-  - Generating initial CSS ideas
+  -Generating initial CSS ideas

 ## 5.5 Technologies used